 Asset managers increasingly insist on having the highest accuracy monitoring systems according to the latest IEC 617240-1 standard for PV system performance monitoring.
-The standard requires instruments with the right paperwork (according to ISO and ASTM standards), ventilation and heating, and regular recalibration to act as proof of performance.
-A perfect monitoring record increases the PV power plant's value.
+The standard requires instruments with the right paperwork (according to ISO and ASTM standards), dew and frost mitigation by heating, and regular (recorded) inspection and recalibration to act as proof of reliable performance.

+Keeping IEC-grade monitoring records increases the PV power plant's value.
 This high-level quality assurance also proves its value when legal issues arise, for example in support of warranty claims.